 Anglers in Michigan have the opportunity to catch a variety of fish species - including many different trout.
 Some are found in the great lakes while others are found in inland lakes, rivers and streams.
 There are specific rules and regulations about how, when and where you can fish for each variety.

-See all Inland Trout and Salmon Lake & Stream Regulations in the 2018 Michigan Fishing Guide.
+See all Inland Trout and Salmon Lake & Stream Regulations in the 2020 Fishing Guide.

 General regulations for lakes not classified by Type:

 Except for lakes in the Michigan-Wisconsin Boundary Waters and Sylvania Wilderness Area, any other inland lake not classified by Type is open for the entire year to the taking of trout with an 8-inch minimum size limit and 5 fish daily possession limit, no more than 3 of which may be 15 inches or greater.
 Artificial lures and all types of natural bait may be used.
 See pages 24-25 of the Fishing Guide for Michigan-Wisconsin Boundary Waters and page 26 for Sylvania Wilderness Area regulations.

 The streams, rivers and lakes in the maps below are color-coded as follow:

 - Type 1: GREEN

 - Gear restricted: RED (note- some gear restricted streams have split regulations, maps are color coded accordingly)

 - Brook Trout Restoration Areas: PURPLE

 - 10 Brook Trout Possession Limit Waters: PINK